Holmwood to Gomshall walk

 - [!]
 In a further 100 metres, at a crossing of paths with a four arm footpath post on your right, take the clear but zigzag path to the left uphill, your direction 285°.

 - In 150 metres you come to wide open fields where you turn right, by a two arm footpath post, with the field edge on your right-hand side and a wire fence to your left, your direction 5°.

 - In 65 metres go through a metal kissing gate and turn left with the path to keep a field hedge on your right-hand side, your direction 275°.
 Keep to this path downhill and in 90 metres go through another metal kissing gate ahead and continue down a closed-in path, passing a house on your right-hand side.
 In 75 metres [!] turn right through a gap in the hedge by a two arm footpath sign, into the wood, your direction 330°.

 - In 45 metres (where the fork right heads to a driveway in 10 metres) fork left, following the metal two arm footpath sign over to the right, downhill, your direction 285°.
-In 100 metres you pass sheds (some in poor repair) on your left-hand side.
+In 100 metres you pass the remnants of sheds (some demolished - site now a chicken pen- rest in poor repair) on your left-hand side.

 - In 100 metres you continue on a tarmac house driveway, downhill.
 In 50 metres you come to a road T-junction – the end of a loop of road – and you go left, downhill, with Spring Cottage on your left-hand side, your direction 305°.

 - In 70 metres ignore a bridleway signposted to the left, and a footpath signposted straight on, to swing right with a tarmac road, your direction due north.

 - In 70 metres, with a car entrance to St John’s House on your left-hand side , you fork right on a bridleway marked by a one arm footpath post, down into woodland, your direction 15°.

 - In 35 metres ignore a footbridge to your right.
 You keep the stream on your right-hand side all the way to Friday Street.